 While plastic is not the perfect packaging option, all of Lush's black pots (as well the plastic bottles) are made from 100 percent post-consumer recycled plastic.
 Not to mention, Lush offsets its plastic packaging with its "naked" products, which include completely package-free soap bars, shampoo bars, solid lotions, and bath bombs.
 Nearly 40 percent of Lush's products are available naked, Cook notes.

 If you're looking to reduce your impact and waste in your personal hygiene, skincare, or beauty routine, Lush has a slew of sustainability initiatives and zero-waste products.
-For example, over the past five years, the brand has invested in a series of regenerative agriculture projects that restore damaged forests and support local communities.
+For example, in recent years, the brand has invested in a series of regenerative agriculture projects that restore damaged forests and support local communities.
 Lush has rebuilt degraded forests in Guatemala, Uganda, Peru, and Arizona, and the company is using these forests to grow ingredients for cosmetics.

 Furthermore, Lush's brand is built on a strict anti-animal testing policy.
-Every Lush product is cruelty-free (meaning it was not tested on animals) and vegetarian, and more than 80 percent of its products are vegan.
-Earlier this month, the company announced that it will no longer use eggs in its products, after discovering the cruelty of the egg industry, even on free range farms.
+Every Lush product is cruelty-free (meaning it was not tested on animals) and vegetarian, and as of January 2023, 95 percent of Lush products are vegan.
+In March 2019, the company announced that it was phasing eggs out of its products, after discovering the cruelty of the egg industry, even on free range farms.
 "We can no longer, in good conscience, use an ingredient that we are unable to be transparent about because the truth is so unpalatable," Lush said in a statement explaining the decision, Marie Claire reported.